Osaka Blazers Sakai

 Osaka Blazers Sakai is a men's professional volleyball team based in Sakai city, Osaka, Japan.
 It plays in the V.Premier League.

 The club was founded in 1939 as part of the Kitakyushu, Fukuoka-based Yawata Steel athletic club which also included football club Yawata Steel F.C.
 In 1969 the volleyball section split and moved to Sakai.

+On October 2, 2023, the club changed its name into Nippon Steel Sakai Blazers.